browserengineering/book/book/invalidation.md

 Widths for inline elements
 ==========================

-At this point, `BlockLayout`'s `width` field is protected but not for other layout object types.
+At this point, `BlockLayout` has a protected `width` field, but other layout object types do not.
 Let's fix that, because we'll need it later. `LineLayout` is pretty easy:

 ``` {.python ignore=ProtectedField}